staxx6/nvim-config/doc/help.md

-m, : Set next aviable alphabetical (lowercase) mark dmx or dm- or dm<space>: Delete mark x; all in current line; all in current buffer m] or m[ : Move to next/previous mark
+m, : Set next aviable alphabetical (lowercase) mark dmx or dm- or dm<space>: Delete mark x; all in current line; all in current buffer m] or m[ : Move to next/previous mark leader + fm : List all marks
+' or ` : Jump to the mark

 ## Enter Stuff